HaroonKhanDotNet/hivenue-cicd/MoM.md

-**Note:** This is a Requirement Gathering Meeting Document between Hivenue and BTC6 and still a Work in Progress (WiP)
+**Note:** This is a Requirement Gathering Meeting Document between Hivenue and BTC6 and still a Work in Progress (WiP).

 #
 # Hivenue CI/CD Pipeline